julienreszka/dev-career-tips/README.md

       - For Each Feature
         - List the value proposition
           - For Each value proposition
-            - Define the benefits for the persona (In order to get benefits like this: ...)
+            - Define the benefits for the persona
+              - Phrase structure: In order to prevent something I care about from losing in value...
-            - Define the Persona (As someone who is like this: ...)
+            - Define the Persona
+              - Phrase structure: As someone who is in role of someone ...
-            - Define the job to be done (I should be able to accomplish this: ...)
+            - Define the job to be done
+              - Phrase strucuture: I should be able to accomplish this mission ...
-              - List arguments to decide wheter the persona should really be able to do this
+              - List arguments to decide whether the persona should really be able to do this
                 - For Each argument measure its weight
                   - Is this a pro or con argument?
 (If it's a con argument, multiply the weight of the argument by minus one (*-1))
                   - What is the impact, how important is this argument? (give a number of stakeholders concerned)